AndreiS125/occuno/FRONTEND_QUICK_START.md

-# Auxilium Complete Setup Guide
+# Occuno Complete Setup Guide

 Quick guide to get both backend and frontend running in 5 minutes.